UNINETTSigma2/documentation/code_development/guides/tensorflow_gpu.md

 ### Loading built-in datasets

+The Keras library has the MNIST dataset built-in and provides a convenient function load it automatically.
+This saves time from having to download and preproces the data manually.

 First we will need to download the dataset on the login node.
 Ensure that the correct modules are loaded.
 Next open up an interactive python session with `python`, then: